Ada-C11/hotel/design-activity.md

 8. Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

     - Implementation B is more loosely coupled.

+________________________HOTEL________________________

+Changes that will need to be made to improve the design.

+Integrate BlockManager and ReservationsManager in one class.

+Determine the methods that belong to the Block class and take them out of the manager.

+Analysis

+What is this class's responsibility?
+You should be able to describe it in a single sentence.

+    - BlockManager
+        - manages the operations needed for a block.
+Inherits from RandBTemplate.

+    - Block
+        - Creates an instance of Block.

+    - ReservationManager
+        - Manages the operations needed for a reservation. inherits from RandBTemplate.

+    - Reservation
+        - Creates an instance of Reservation.
+        - Calculates total nights
+        - Calculates total cost

+    - RandBTemplate
+        -  It's a template to ReservationManager and BlockManager.

+Is this class responsible for exactly one thing?

+    - BlockManager
+    yes, but it's unnecessary

+    - Block
+    yes

+    - ReservationManager
+    There are lot of things happening in it reevaluate...

+    - Reservation
+     yes

+    - RandBTemplate
+There is not need to have this class.

+Does this class take on any responsibility that should be delegated to "lower level" classes?

+    - BlockManager

+    - Block
+    block needs to have responsibilities that have been assigned to block manager

+    - ReservationManager
+    I am not sure what responsibilities need to be delegated

+    - Reservation
+    This one is fine.

+    - RandBTemplate
+    Make this class go away.

+Is there code in other classes that directly manipulates this class's instance variables?

+    - BlockManager

+    - Block

+    - ReservationManager

+    - Reservation

+    - RandBTemplate